mle-infrastructure/mle-toolbox/README.md

 ## Setting up your Remote Credentials & Configuration

 By default the toolbox will only run locally and without any GCS storage of your experiments.
-If you want to integrate the `mle-toolbox` with your remote resources, please edit the [`template_config.py`](template_config.py) template.
+If you want to integrate the `mle-toolbox` with your remote resources, please edit the [`template_config.toml`](template_config.toml) template.
 This consists of 4 optional steps:

 1. Set whether or not you want to store all results and your database locally or remote in the Google Cloud Storage bucket.
 2. Add the Slurm credentials as well as cluster-specific details (headnode names, partitions, proxy server for internet) and default job arguments.
 3. Add the SGE credentials as well as cluster-specific details (headnode names, queues, proxy server for internet) and default job arguments.
 4. Add the path to your GCP credentials `.json` file as well as project and GCS bucket name to store your experiment data (as well as protocol database).

-Afterwards, please move and rename the template to the `mle-toolbox/mle_toolbox` directory as `cluster_config.py`.
+Afterwards, please move and rename the template to the home directory directory as `mle_config.toml`.

 ```
-mv template_config.py mle_toolbox/cluster_config.py
+mv template_config.toml ~/mle_config.toml
 ```

 *Note*: If you only intend to use a single resource, then simply only update the configuration for that resource.